 Residents are encouraged to participate in ongoing projects and to develop their own areas of research interest under the supervision of a faculty member.

-Third-year residents have the option to participate in Research for Residents and Fellows, or R4RF, a 10-week summer course that includes topics such as hypothesis formation, study and survey design, biostatistics and Institutional Review Board submission.
+Third-year residents have the option to participate in the R2 Summer Series, a 4-week course that includes topics such as hypothesis formation, study and survey design, biostatistics and Institutional Review Board submission.
 Principles and skills learned during the course are applicable to laboratory, translational and clinical research, as well as research in quality improvement and medical education.